Boston Real Estate Predictions 2018

 We were one of the experts who underestimated how much steam is left in this market cycle.
 This year, we’re adjusting our predictions.
 Here are our top five predictions for the 2018 Greater Boston real estate market:

 No matter who slices the data, almost all real estate experts agree that Boston-area home prices will continue to climb in 2018.
-Zillow predicts home values will rise 3.3% over the next year.
+Real estate analysts predict home values will rise by more than 3% over the next year.
 CoreLogic suggests they’ll rise 4.2%, with lower-priced homes appreciating at even higher rates.
 We suspect this is, at least in part, given the interest from first-time homebuyers trying to gain a foothold in the market before interest rates go up.

 Limited inventory is also driving home prices.
 Boston added more housing in 2017 than it has since the 1990s, issuing 5,349 permits for new houses, condos and apartments.
 That marks a 17% increase over the number of housing permits issued back in 2015.
 Still, it’s not enough.
 Boston’s population continues to grow faster than developers can build new units.
 Boston could easily accommodate 30,000 housing units per year just to keep pace with national population growth.